mmcquillan/hex/README.md

 #### Usage:
 * To make local calls to the system, leave out the Server, Port, Login, Pass values.
+* Does NOT work with Active Directory authentication

 #### Fields:
 * _Type_ - This specifies the type of connector, in this case, 'winrm'